Valneva Announces Launch of Proposed Global Offering, Start of the Roadshow and Nasdaq Listing

 A registration statement on Form F-1 relating to the securities referred to herein has been filed with the SEC but has not yet become effective.
 These securities may not be sold, nor may offers to buy be accepted, prior to the time the registration statement becomes effective.

 The securities referred to in this press release will be offered in the United States only by means of a prospectus (as part of a registration statement on Form F-1).
-Copies of the preliminary prospectus relating to and describing the terms of the Global Offering, when available, will be available on the Securities and Exchange Commission’s website at www.sec.gov.
+Copies of the preliminary prospectus relating to and describing the terms of the Global Offering may be obtained from: Goldman Sachs & Co.
+LLC, Attn: Prospectus Department, 200 West Street, New York, New York 10282, telephone: 866-471-2526, facsimile: 212-902-9316, e-mail: prospectus-ny@ny.email.gs.com or Jefferies LLC, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, 2nd Floor, New York, NY 10022, or by telephone at +1 877 821 7388 or by email at Prospectus_Department@Jefferies.com.

 Application will be made to list the new ordinary shares to be issued pursuant to the Global Offering on Euronext.